jennycs005/jennycs005.github.io/_posts/2020-10-10-Suppor-Vector-Machine.markdown

 $f(x) = {w^\*}x+{b^\*}$

 In linear separable cases, the closest points to separating hyperplane are called **support vectors**.
 Thoses are the points where $y_i(wx_i+b)-1=0$(red line and green line in the picture).
 The distance between red line and green line is the margin, which is $\frac{2}{\lVert w \rVert}$.
 Support Vectors are the only points deciding the optimal separating hyperplane.
 That means if support vectors are moved, hyperplane is moved; if other points being moved or deleted, hyperplane is not moved.
-Because of that, SVM could be used on small data set since only a small part of set is being used.
+Because of that, SVM could be used on small dataset since only a small part of set is being used.

-## Dual Problem and KKT
+## Dual Problem

+Now we're going to discuss how to solve the function 1 above.
+It is a convex quadratic programming problem, which is easy to solve by standard methods.
+We solve it by geting the results of it's dual problem.